© 2009 Richard Pallaziol, Weapons of Choice ™- all rights reserved

 Excellent question.
 You’ve perhaps not heard my name before, and I haven’t worked on Broadway or on major motion pictures.
 Instead I’ve mostly worked where you work; in the minimal budget, poorly staffed, under-appreciated reality that is theatre for 99% of us trying to make a living in this business.

 But I have worked there for a long time, as actor, dancer, director, fight instructor and dramaturge.
-And I’ve also choreographed my share of fights; over three hundred shows, as well as a handful of independent films and a couple of video games.
+And I’ve also choreographed my share of fights; over three hundred shows (now 400), as well as a handful of independent films and a couple of video games.
 Since 1990 I have also owned and operated Weapons of Choice, the nation’s largest theatrical weapons rental company.
 In that last capacity I’ve supervised the construction of the weapons used for nearly thirty thousand shows.
 Over the years I’ve learned a thing or two that others may find helpful.
 This book is a compilation of the information I wish I had had when I first got involved in theatre nearly half a century ago.
 The questions answered, problems solved, research compiled, and injuries avoided tend to be the same ones show after show, so maybe some of this information can help you in your next production.

 What is this book?